 [Section 51A inserted by No. 6 of 2008 s.
 31(1).]

-52. Provisions as to summary proceedings before superior courts for an offence under section 51
+52. Provisions as to summary proceedings before superior courts for an offence under s.
+51

 (1) This section applies, notwithstanding any other Act, for the purpose of prosecuting an offence against section 51(1), (2) or (2a) where the court before which the accused is bound to appear at the time when he fails to comply with his bail undertaking is the Supreme Court or the District Court.